Deep Policy Iteration with Integer Programming for Inventory Management: Numerical Results and Managerial Insights

-Specifically, for a given RL algorithm, we first use a common technique of random grid search over the full set of hyper parameters to narrow down a smaller set of key tuning hyper parameters and associated grid of values for a given domain (using multiple random runs with different random seeds per hyper parameter combination).
-Then, for each environment and RL method, we use multiple random training runs (10 in this paper) for each hyper parameter combination to evaluate each hyper parameter combination.
-We then select the set of hyper parameters giving the best average result across the multiple random runs as the best hyper parameters to use for that method and environment.
+Specifically, for a given RL algorithm, we first use a common technique of random grid search over the full set of hyperparameters to narrow down a smaller set of key tuning hyperparameters and associated grid of values for a given domain (using multiple random runs with different random seeds per hyperparameter combination).
+Then, for each environment and RL method, we use multiple random training runs (10 in this paper) for each hyperparameter combination to evaluate each hyperparameter combination.
+We then select the set of hyperparameters giving the best average result across the multiple random runs as the best hyperparameters to use for that method and environment.
 Finally, we perform the evaluation runs.
-For the selected best hyper parameters for a method and environment, we run a new set of 10 random training runs with new randomly instantiated models to get our final set of trained models.
-Then for each of the 10 models we evaluate the model on multiple randomly initialized episodes of multiple steps (20 episodes and 256 used in our experiments) to get a mean reward per model run.
-Then given the set of mean rewards from multiple model runs, we report the overall mean, median, and standard deviation of mean rewards for the particular model (model class and set of best hyper parameters) and environment - which characterizes what kind of performance we would expect to see for that given RL model approach on that environment, and how it varies through random chance due to random initialization and actions/ trajectories).
+For the selected best hyperparameters for a method and environment, we run a new set of 10 random training runs with newly instantiated models to get our final set of trained models.
+Then, for each of the 10 models, we evaluate the model on multiple randomly initialized episodes of multiple steps (20 episodes and 256 steps used in our experiments) to get a mean reward per model run.
+Given the set of mean rewards from multiple model runs, we report the overall mean, median, and standard deviation of mean rewards for the particular model (model class and set of best hyperparameters) and environment.
+This characterizes what kind of performance we would expect to see for that given RL model approach on that environment, and how it varies through random chance due to random initialization and actions/trajectories.
 This gives a more thorough and accurate evaluation and comparison of the different RL algorithms.
-Additionally we performed extensive hyper parameter tuning and focused on bringing out the best performance of the baseline DRL models - searching over 4700 hyper parameter combinations with the initial random grid search to narrow down smaller grids, and using final grids of 32-36 hyper parameter combinations (varying 3 or more hyper parameters) per method to perform final hyper parameter optimization per environment and method.
-Note that more details on the hyper parameter tuning is provided in \S \ref{subsubsec:hp_tuning}.
+Additionally, we performed extensive hyperparameter tuning and focused on bringing out the best performance of the baseline DRL models—searching over 4700 hyperparameter combinations with the initial random grid search to narrow down smaller grids, and using final grids of 32-36 hyperparameter combinations (varying 3 or more hyperparameters) per method to perform final hyperparameter optimization per environment and method.
+More details on the hyperparameter tuning are provided in \S \ref{subsubsec:hp_tuning}.